biof509/spring2019/syllabus/index.rst

 Logistics
 ---------

 This is a 15 week course starting on the 7th February, and finishing on the 16th of May.
-Classes will take place between 5:30pm and 7:30pm each Thursday in building 60, room TBD.
-First class is in room 162.
+Classes will take place between 5:30pm and 7:30pm each Thursday in building 60, Rathskeller Room B1A199C.

 Attendance in class is strongly recommended; however, we realize other commitments will occasionally prevent attendance.
 Class materials will generally be distributed over the course website.